checkeverything.ch

 1. Prevention Is Cheapest

-A quality tempered glass screen protector costs CHF 15-30 and prevents most screen damage.
+A quality tempered-glass screen protector costs CHF 15-30 and prevents most screen damage.
 A solid protective case costs CHF 30-80.
-Together they cost CHF 45-110 but can save you CHF 200-450 on one repair.
+Together they run CHF 45-110 but can save you CHF 200-450 on a single repair.

 2. Shop Around for Multiple Quotes